 On protecting the security of Canadians, the government is committed to what is perhaps the largest reorganization of the Canadian security and intelligence community since 1984.
 It remains to be seen what effects these changes will have on facing the dual challenges of cybersecurity and terrorism.

 On trade, the government has handled the NAFTA renegotiation well, assembling a strong team of negotiators with bipartisan support.
 Their full-court press strategy of pitching the deal to state governments, individual members of Congress and industry leaders may bear results in the face of an unpredictable American administration despite the friction produced by tariffs on steel and aluminum.

-In other areas, such as the CPTPP debacle and in exploring deals with India and China, the government has made a number of unforced errors and its “progressive trade agenda” has proven to be more rhetoric than reality.
+In other areas, such as the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) debacle, the government has made a number of unforced errors and its “progressive trade agenda” has proven to be more rhetoric than reality.